 Assessment Consultant responsibilities: Provide feedback from your review of classroom testing data.
 Authors should combine this with their own experiences in teaching the materials to develop a revision plan.

-Checkpoint 6: Individual Case Studies and Coordinated Revisions Completed
+Checkpoint 6: Individual Instructor Stories and Coordinated Revisions Completed

 The goal of this checkpoint is to revise the materials and prepare them for final review.
 As is the case with journal reviews, the authors will need to prepare a letter indicating how they addressed the concerns raised by the assessment team.